Peña Boulevard: Future

-For many years, there was no westbound ramp from Tower Road to Peña Boulevard.
-This missing ramp was finally added and opened to the public in October 2018, completing the interchange.

 The Denver City Council has approved an expansion of the freeway; the project will add lanes, modify interchanges, add new signage, and modify many areas along the route at a cost of $93 million.
 The Jackson Gap interchange will become a Diverging diamond interchange, with a Texas U-turn style ramp between the westbound Peña off-ramp and eastbound Peña onramp for traffic to return to the terminal.
-The project is expected to begin in January 2020, and last around two-and-a-half years.
+The project, which was originally expected to begin in January 2020, and expected to last around two-and-a-half years, has not been completed, and is now expected to end in January 2026.